Paula Arundell: Career

+2016 fantasy action film Gods of Egypt (alongside Gerard Butler) and 2018 fantasy thriller Harmony.
+Her most recent roles have been in 2023 supernatural horror film Late Night with the Devil and 2024 crime thriller Sleeping Dogs (with Russell Crowe).

 As a singer, Arundell performed a version of the Tim Buckley song "Song to the Siren", which was used in the 2006 Neil Armfield film Candy.

-She also voiced Sonic the Hedgehog in the Sonic Live in Sydney theme park.
+She voiced Sonic the Hedgehog in the Sonic Live in Sydney theme park.
+She has also narrated 2020 documentary Cute Little Killers.

-She also played an older Hermione Granger in the Melbourne production of Harry Potter and the Cursed Child.
-In 2021, Arundell joined the cast of Neighbours as Evelyn Farlow for a two-week guest stint.
+Arundell has performed extensively in theatre and has won and been nominated for several awards.
+She played an older Hermione Granger in the Melbourne production of Harry Potter and the Cursed Child, which saw her nominated for a 2019 Helpmann Award.